bswck/beyond/README.md

 # beyond

 Hard to say what this is.
-But if I were to name it, I'd call it a _framework for designing board games_.
+But if I were to name it, I'd call it a _framework for designing n-dimensional board games_.